This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-No, it’s essential to only use the egg yolk for this single serve peanut butter cookie.
-Using the entire egg will alter the flavor and texture.
-Don’t worry, you can repurpose the egg white in other recipes.
+No, it’s essential to only use the egg yolk for this single serve cookie.
+Using the whole egg will affect the flavor and texture.
+Save the egg white for recipes like meringues or coconut macaroons.

 RELATED: 15 Easy Dessert Recipes For One